A Dipolar Chiral Spin Liquid on the Breathed Kagome Lattice: Dipolar Spins in a breathed Kagome Lattice

 where $f_\alpha(\vec{\eta}_{\blacktriangle_i}, \vec{\eta}_{\blacktriangle_j})$ are different functions of the chirality interaction terms between triangles~\cite{SM}.

-Defining a new two-spin model that includes terms through $H_{\eff}^{(2)}$ and performing iDMRG calculations on this effective model [Fig.~\ref{fig:2Spin}(c)], we find that the resulting phase diagram exhibits good quantitative agreement with the original system, demonstrating the predictive power of this perturbative approach across all values of $\beta$.
+Defining a new two-spin model that includes terms through $H_{\eff}^{(2)}$ and performing iDMRG calculations on this effective model [Fig.~\ref{fig:2Spin}(d)], we find that the resulting phase diagram exhibits good quantitative agreement with the original system, demonstrating the predictive power of this perturbative approach across all values of $\beta$.
+Notably, this approach allows us to capture the first-order phase transition into the Glider VBS with smaller bond dimension; local updates on the iDMRG optimization affect tensors corresponding to six spins $\vec{S}$, helping to establish the Glider VBS pattern of correlations more effectively.

-A few open questions remain with respect to the mechanism that stabilizes the CSL.
-First, at second order, we already obtain an $\eta^z \eta^z$ Ising term; however, it remains \textit{antiferromagnetic} across all range of breathings considered, suggesting that the Ising order of $\eta^z$ arises from a more complex interplay of different interaction terms.

-Second, from symmetry considerations, we expect that our perturbative analysis will generate terms proportional to $\vec{s}_\blacktriangle \cdot (\vec{s}_{\blacktriangle'} \times \vec{s}_{\blacktriangle''})$.
-While this term is time reversal symmetric, the Ising order in $\eta^z$ induces a simple chirality term in the Hamiltonian which is known to stabilize the CSL in frustrated magnets~\cite{bauer:2014}.
-Indeed, this term is present when we consider our perturbative analysis on three unit-cells, directly highlighting this mechanism.
-Notably, the iDMRG calculations of Fig.~\ref{fig:2Spin} take only into account two-triangle interaction, and thus, do not explicitly include this term in the Hamiltonian, highlighting that the presence of such coupling term is not required for observing the CSL.